Defense & Aerospace Careers: The 2026 Prime-by-Prime Resume Playbook

 Do: Match the prime: AS9100 + FAA framing for Boeing Commercial, RTX Collins, L3Harris airborne.
 MIL-STD-810 / MIL-STD-461 framing for Lockheed mission systems, Northrop, RTX Missiles & Defense, BAE.

-Why: Workday at each prime ranks these standards differently.
-Listing AS9100 on a Lockheed Skunk Works application underweights you against MIL-STD-901 / 1474.
-Listing MIL-STD on a Boeing Commercial application looks misaligned.
+Why: Each prime's parser ranks these standards differently.
+Listing AS9100 on a Lockheed Skunk Works BrassRing application underweights you against MIL-STD-901 / 1474.
+Listing MIL-STD on a Boeing Commercial Workday application looks misaligned.
 Use both when the role is ambiguous, lead with the right one for the prime.

 Don't: One resume submitted across all primes with identical bullets.